Jean-PierreGassin/user-control-skeleton/README.md

 ```

 ## NOTE OF CAUTION:
-This is not recommended for commercial use
+This is not recommended for production environments